gieseke/bufferkdtree/README.rst

 - NumPy >= 1.6.1

 and a working C/C++ compiler.
-Further, Swig and OpenCL need to be installed correctly.
+Further, `Swig <http://www.swig.org>`_ and `OpenCL <https://www.khronos.org/opencl/OpenCL>`_ need to be installed.
 See the `documentation <http://bufferkdtree.readthedocs.org>`_ for more details.

 ==========
 Disclaimer
 ==========

 The source code is published under the GNU General Public License (GPLv2).
-The author is not responsible for any implications that stem from the use of this software.
+The authors are not responsible for any implications that stem from the use of this software.